-Mountain Madness has developed this gear list based on decades of guide and client experience and it is a key part of their high success rate on Aconcagua.
+This gear list based on decades of guide and client experience and it is a key part of their high success rate on Aconcagua.
 Ascent Outdoors is familiar with these requirements and will help you purchase the correct equipment, at the best price, online or in store.
-Our salespeople work closely with Mountain Madness and the businesses even share several employees.

 Why Ascent Outdoors?